Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/README.md

 ## Contributing

 If you would like to contribute to the development of HCMT, please fork the repository and submit a pull request.
 We welcome all contributions and improvements.

+## Acknowledgments
+This script was written by @Proph151Music for the Constellation Network ecosystem.
+Don't forget to tip the bar tender!

+**DAG Wallet Address for sending tips:**
+`DAG0Zyq8XPnDKRB3wZaFcFHjL4seCLSDtHbUcYq3`

 ## License